nnist/taskschedule/README.md

 This can be used to for things like notification pop-ups, alarm sounds, push notifications, etc.

+### Timebox
+The timeboxing functionality relies on two new UDAs, namely `tb_estimate` and `tb_real`.
+Scheduled tasks with `tb_estimate` will have their completed and pending timeboxes rendered in the Timeboxes column.

+When a timeboxed task is started, its time is tracked and a progress bar will be shown.
+After the timebox time is up, the task will automatically stop, `tb_real` will be incremented and the Timeboxes column will be updated.

+Currently only one active timeboxed task is supported.

 ## Running the tests
 First go to the repo root, then run the tests: